AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 Let's take the app.py file apart, this is where all the action happens

 First we import the modules we need.
-This includes FastAPI, the web framwork that facilitates the API serving and of course, SWAT the Scripting Wrapper for Analytics Tranfer which allows us to directly call CAS actions using Python syntax (There's a version for R too!).
+This includes FastAPI, the web framework that facilitates the API serving and of course, SWAT the Scripting Wrapper for Analytics Transfer which allows us to directly call CAS actions using Python syntax (There's a version for R too!).

 ```python